NeuroJSON/jsonlab/README.txt

-JSONLab provides a pair of functions, `loadjson` -- a JSON parser, and `savejson` -- a MATLAB-to-JSON encoder, to read/write text-based JSON; it also provides three equivallent pairs -- `loadbj/savebj` for binary JData, `loadubjson/saveubjson` for UBJSON and `loadmsgpack/savemsgpack` for MessagePack.
+JSONLab provides a pair of functions, `loadjson` -- a JSON parser, and `savejson` -- a MATLAB-to-JSON encoder, to read/write text-based JSON; it also provides three equivalent pairs -- `loadbj/savebj` for binary JData, `loadubjson/saveubjson` for UBJSON and `loadmsgpack/savemsgpack` for MessagePack.
 The `load*` functions for the 3 supported data formats share almost the same input parameter format, similarly for the 3 `save*` functions (`savejson/saveubjson/savemsgpack`).